-Not only can Savannah’s visitors stay in an old cotton warehouse, but they may also experience some seriously spooky encounters within their 200-year-old guest rooms.
-The River Street Inn, located on East Bay Street just steps from River Street, features five floors of guest accommodations and is the city’s only member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+Savannah’s visitors stay in an original cotton warehouse.
+They may also experience some seriously spooky encounters within their 200-year-old guest rooms.
+The River Street Inn, located on East Bay Street just steps from River Street, features five floors of guest accommodations.
+It is the city’s only member of Historic Hotels of America.

 During the early part of the 19th century, Savannah was the second largest cotton seaport in the world.
-Built in 1817 out of recycled ballast stone, the inn’s original two floors housed the cotton that was moving through the port.
+Its original two floors housed the cotton that moved through the port.
 The hotel expanded its original layout of 44 guest rooms to 86 in 1998.
-Some guests staying on the top floor, which is supposedly the most haunted wing, have reported the sound of big wheels rolling across the floor above, which could be hypothesized as spirits from the old warehouse.
-Others claim they’ve seen a man wearing a white shirt and tan pants, heard toilets flush when no one was in the bathroom and have found things moved around the room with no one to blame.
+The top floor is supposedly the most haunted wing.
+Visitors have reported the sound of big wheels rolling across the floor above.
+Others claim they’ve seen a man wearing a white shirt and tan pants.
+Some have heard toilets flush when no one was in the bathroom.
+Still more have found things moved around the room with no one to blame.

-Situated at 123 Habersham St. on Columbia Square, the Kehoe House is an elegantly restored 1892 Renaissance Revival mansion named for its original inhabitants, William Kehoe and his family.
-The house’s services varied from a boarding house to a funeral parlor, and it was even owned by Alabama and New York Jets football star, Joe Namath, until 1990.
-Later renovated and converted into an upscale bed and breakfast, the Kehoe House allegedly hosts the ghosts of some of the Kehoe children who died in the home.
+Situated at 123 Habersham St. on Columbia Square, the Kehoe House is an elegantly restored 1892 Renaissance Revival mansion.
+William Kehoe and his family gave their name to the inn.
+The house’s services varied from a boarding house to a funeral parlor.
+New York Jets football star, Joe Namath even owned the inn until 1990.
+The inn allegedly hosts the ghosts of some of the Kehoe children who died in the home.
 The sounds of those children at play continue to echo throughout the home.

 Two kinds of hauntings occur when guests stay at the Kehoe House: residual and intelligent.
 The former describes a ghostly replay of events or moments from the past at the haunted site.
-The latter details the sensational interactions between spirits and the living and those spirits’ ability to recognize them.
-Guests have reported feeling a hand on their head while sleeping at the Kehoe House in addition to having their arm grabbed by an inexplicable phantom force.
+The latter details the sensational interactions between spirits and the living.
+Guests have reported feeling a hand on their head while sleeping at the Kehoe House.
+An inexplicable phantom grabs the limbs of unsuspecting visitors.
 Guests have also reported the smell of aged perfumes drifting throughout through the halls to the bedrooms.